Information Security Forum: Research projects

-Methodologies and tools

-For broad, fundamental areas, such as information risk assessment or return-on-investment calculations, the ISF develops comprehensive methodologies that formalize the approaches to these issues.
-Supporting the methodology, the ISF supplies web and spreadsheet-based tools to automate these functions.

-The Benchmark
+In 2020, Security Magazine reported that the ISF had released a paper titled Deploying Open Source Software: Challenges and Rewards, aimed at helping security professionals understand the benefits and perceived challenges of using open source software (OSS).
+The article described OSS as “a core part of IT infrastructure and applications” and noted that the ISF's guidance helps organizations “set up a program of protective measures to effectively manage OSS.”
+The publication also highlighted that the rise of agile and DevOps methodologies has driven increased OSS adoption.

+Benchmarking program

-The ISF's Benchmark (formerly called the 'Information Security Status Survey') has a well-established pedigree – harnessing the collective input of hundreds of the world's leading organizations for over 25 years.
+The ISF's Benchmark (formerly called the 'Information Security Status Survey') has been developed using input from member organisations over a 25-year period.
 Organizations can participate in the Benchmark service at any time and can use the web-based tool to assess their security performance across a range of different environments, compare their security strengths and weaknesses against other organizations, and measure their performance against the ISF's 2016 Standard of Good Practice, ISO/IEC 27002:2013, and COBIT version 5 for information security.
 The Benchmark provides a variety of data export functionality that can be used for analyzing and presenting data for management reporting and the creation of security improvement programs.
-It is updated on a biennial basis to align with the latest thinking in information security and provide the ISF Members with improved user experiences and added value.
+It is updated on a biennial basis to align with the latest thinking in information security and to reflect changes in the information security landscape.

-Face-to-face networking

-Regional chapter meetings and other activities provide for face-to-face networking among individuals from ISF member organisations.
-The ISF encourages direct member-to-member contact to address individual questions and to strengthen relationships.
-Chapter meetings and other activities are conducted around the world and address local issues and language/cultural dimensions.

-Annual World Congress
+Events

 The ISF's annual global conference, the 'World Congress', takes place in a different city each year.
-The 2017 conference will take place in October in Cannes, France.
-The event offers an opportunity for attendees to discuss and find solutions to current security challenges, and gain practical advice from peers and leading industry experts from around the world.
+The 2017 conference took place in October in Cannes, France.
+The event features sessions on information security topics and organisational practices and includes presentations and discussions with information security professionals from various sectors.
 Over 1,000 global senior executives attend.
-The event includes a series of keynote presentations, workshops and networking sessions, best practice and thought leadership in a confidential peer-group environment.
+The event includes a series of keynote presentations, workshops and networking sessions, best practices and thought leadership.

-Web portal (ISF Live)
+Online portal

 The ISF's extranet portal, ISF Live, enables members to directly access all ISF materials, including member presentations, messaging forums, contact information, webcasts, online tools, and other data for member use.

-Leadership

-The members of the ISF, through the regional chapters, elect a Council to develop its work program and generally to represent member interests.
-The Council elects an 'Executive' group which is responsible for financial and strategic objectives.